NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The next section of the configuration file is the one that defines the generation of the meta-kernels.
-NPB is capable of generating meta-kernels automatically, given that you accept the way that meta-kernels are generated by NPB.
+NPB is capable of generating meta-kernels automatically, assuming that you agree with the way that meta-kernels are generated by NPB.

-Automated meta-kernel generation might not be fully achievable, but NPB can help you to generate meta-kernels for the archive, because of that, if NPB is set to generate kernels automatically, after the meta-kernel is generated and if provided via configuration (as shown later on) NPB will pause the execution and will provide you the option to review the meta-kernel that it has generated.
+Automated meta-kernel generation might not be fully achievable, but NPB can help you to generate meta-kernels for the archive, because of that, if NPB is set to generate kernels automatically, after the meta-kernel is generated and if provided via configuration NPB will pause the execution and will provide you with the option to review the meta-kernel that it has generated.
-More information is provided in TODO.
+More information is provided in :ref:`source/33_step_3_running_npb:Interactive step for Meta-kernels`.

 Alternatively you can provide meta-kernels that you have generated manually or by any other means to NPB via configuration as well.
 Let's take a look at the